 One of the most frustrating service calls you’ll receive is from a client experiencing a network performance issue.
-The issue could be caused by any number of different things and typically requires you jump into your car and drive to the client site.
+The issue could be caused by any number of different things and typically requires jumping into your car and driving to the client site.

 The hours drag on while you manually trace wires and test ports to troubleshoot the issue.
 The longer it takes you to figure it out, the longer you’re interrupting your client’s business.

 That means you’ve got more than a network issue on your hands—you’ve also got a frustrated client.